On Halloween someone gave Norm a card with a special message,

 “Nope.
 Walk straight out of the hotel and you’re standing on Parkside Drive.
 Turn right and follow Parkside under the freeway.
 Take the first right, San Juan Avenue.
 Keep going past Buena Vista Elementary School to where it dead ends at Alvarado Avenue.
 Turn left.
 Take the first right, Elder Court.
 We’re at 32 Elder Court, the green house at the end of the street.
 If you just walk up the middle of the street you’ll end up walking right up our driveway.
 I’d guess it’s about a half mile from the hotel.”

-Travis arrived at Norm’s house about a half hour after they finished talking.
+Travis arrived at Norm’s house — using the map on his phone — about a half hour after they finished talking.
 Norm opened the front door and grinned.

 “Hey, Travis.
 I’m glad you were able to come over.
 Pretty easy, right?”